lizmat/raku-all-modules/jonathanstowe/Manifesto/README.md

 ## Installation

-Assuming you have a working installation of Rakudo perl 6 installed with either *zef* or *panda* you should be able to do either:
+Assuming you have a working installation of Rakudo perl 6 installed with *zef* you should be able to do either:

     zef install Manifesto

-or
+	# or from a local checkout

-    panda install Manifesto
+    zef install .

 Other equally capable installers may become available in the future.